MohammadYusufDotCom/ReactJs/Background_Changer/README.md

-# React + Vite
+# Background Changer With React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project is created for Changning backgroud of a web page, There are some buttons are given for different colors.
+User can choose any color of them.

-Currently, two official plugins are available:
+I will update this code in future.

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
+This project is only for learning purpose.

-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+Auther : Mohammad Yusuf